 Summer in the Pod Zones

-Summer also means getting in the groove when it comes to making sure my Omnipod® and CGM stay on no matter the temperature.
+I love summer.
+Warmer temps and longer days mean more time outdoors doing some of my favorite things and, of course, applying sunscreen liberally and multiple times a day.
+Summer also means getting in the groove when it comes to making sure my Omnipod® and sensor stay on no matter the temperature.

 Embracing Pod Zones

-Pod zone(s) is a term I came up with re: Pod placement and rotation on the grid known as my body.
+What is a Pod zone?
+I’m so glad you asked!
+Pod zones is a term I came up with for Pod placement and rotation on the grid known as my body.

-Have I mentioned that one of the main reasons I switched to Omnipod® was because of scar tissue in my abdomen from decades of multiple daily injections, followed by 15 years of pumping insulin?
-My abdomen needed a break, and Omnipod® was my answer.
+Pod Zones make for a rotation system that’s both easy to remember and easy on my skin, including to help protect me from developing lipohypertrophy, aka scar tissue, and maintain good insulin absorption.
+Especially since one of the main reasons I switched to Omnipod was because of scar tissue in my abdomen from decades of multiple daily injections (MDI) followed by 15 years of wearing a tubed pump.
+My abdomen needed a break, and Omnipod was my answer.

 I’m Tacky - That Works For Me